 Choosing from the many things to do in Berlin, Germany is tough as there is so much going on.
 From the city’s major role in 20th-century politics to the festivity associated with Oktoberfest, Berlin promises a well-rounded and memorable experience!

-To help guide your way, we’ve put together some of the Berlin attractions, places to see and things to do – from the standard bucket list items to some of the more unique things to do.
+To help guide your way, I’ve put together some of the Berlin attractions, places to see and things to do – from the standard bucket list items to some of the more unique things to do.

 Top Things to Do in Berlin